Sanjay Raut should keep silent, he ruined Shiv Sena: Chandrakant Patil

 Regarding the biggest political twist in Maharashtra on Saturday while addressing the media Patil said, "Sanjay Raut should now at least keep silent.
 He has ruined Shiv Sena."

-Stunned by BJP forming the government in Maharashtra Shiv Sena's Sanjay Raut said while addressing the press today that NCP's Ajit Pawae has stabbed them in the back.
+Stunned by BJP forming the government in Maharashtra Shiv Sena's Sanjay Raut said while addressing the press today that NCP's Ajit Pawar has stabbed them in the back.

-Raut said that Ajit Pawar was with them in the meeting on Friday but suddenly at laste night his phone was switched off.
+Raut said that Ajit Pawar was with them in the meeting on Friday but suddenly at last night his phone was switched off.
 He also pointed out that it may be only Ajit's decision and this call has nothing to do with NCP chief Sharad Pawar.
-However, Sharad Pawar has also cleraed the air by saying that Ajit Pawar's move was all his own call.
+However, Sharad Pawar has also cleared the air by saying that Ajit Pawar's move was all his own call.

 Fadnavis takes oath as Maharashtra CM, Ajit Pawar as deputy

-Meanwhile, NCP Chief Sharad Pawar and Shiv Sena Chief Uddhav Thackeray to address the media today at around 12.30pm.
+Meanwhile, NCP Chief Sharad Pawar and Shiv Sena chief Uddhav Thackeray to address the media today at around 12.30 pm.